SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 The ``higherThan`` and ``lowerThan`` precedence group lists position the new precedence group between existing precedence groups.
-The ``lowerThan`` attribute may only be used to refer to precedence groups declared outside of the current module.
+The ``lowerThan`` precedence group attribute may only be used to refer to precedence groups declared outside of the current module.
 Swift defines numerous precedence groups to go along with the operators provided by the standard library.
 For example, the addition (``+``) and subtraction (``-``) operators